 GISE - Courses

-The GISE Certificate Program consists of 13 graduate-level credits.
-Autumn and winter quarters focus on integrated lectures encompassing systems engineering, project management, finance, and supply chain as well as a seminar series.
+The GISE Certificate Program consists of 12 graduate-level credits.
+Autumn and winter quarters are linked and focus on integrated lectures encompassing systems engineering, project management, finance, and supply chain.
 In the spring quarter, participants complete an extensive team design project.

 |Systems Engineering||Project Management||Finance||Supply Chain|